mrsdo/crm_twenty9signals_builds/README.md

-# Sinatra-MySQL Resource Manager
+# Sinatra-MySQL Property Listings Resource

-## Flatiron School Phase 2 Requirement
+## Flatiron School Phase 2 Requirement/Assessment

 ### Overview

-This Resource Manager domain composed of 3 main models, Listing, User, and Roles.
+This Resource Manager domain composed of 3 main models, Listing, User, and HOA.
 The models will relate to each other and collaborate heavily.

 This project presents concepts such as var_instantiated_object = class.method.action